How to apply

 - Eligibility questions: these short questions help our committee to determine your eligibility for the program

 - Sift questions: these five questions will help us understand more about your professional skills including leadership, strategy and your commitment to run.
 These questions have a 250-word limit

 - Record a video and upload it to our Dropbox account: this video provides an opportunity for you to pitch what you will bring to the program and what impact you can make in the political realm

 The program will accept up to 30 participants.
 Applicants must:

 - Be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa, and identify as a woman.

-- an undergraduate and/or a honours, masters or doctoral degree at the University of Melbourne
+- Hold an undergraduate and/or an honours, masters or doctoral degree* from a Victorian university;

 Participants will be selected on a competitive basis.

-The Pathways to Politics Program is committed to minimising barriers and broadening access to the University of Melbourne.
-As such, applicants identified by the Selection Committee as coming from one of the University’s ‘equity’ cohorts will be prioritised.
+The Pathways to Politics Program for Women is committed to minimising barriers to enter politics .
+As such, applicants identified by the selection committee as coming from an “equity” cohort will be prioritised.